 - Salt and pepper to taste

-1 In a large bowl, gently combine the black beans, corn, chopped green onions, minced jalapeños, chopped tomatoes, lime juice, and olive oil.
+1 In a large bowl, gently combine the black beans, corn, chopped green onions, minced jalapeños, chopped tomatoes (or red bell pepper), lime juice, and olive oil.
 Gently fold in the chopped avocados.

 2 Add salt and pepper to taste.
 Sprinkle with sugar to taste, enough to balance the acidity from the tomatoes and lime juice.
 Chill.

 3 Right before serving, add the chopped fresh cilantro.